isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

 :iscman:`kea-dhcp4` will:

-1. Select a candidate IPv4 address through normal processes and use it to construct a DHCPOFFER
+1. Select a candidate IPv4 address through normal processes and use it to construct a DHCPOFFER.

-2. Park the DHCPOFFER and request a ping-check from the ping-check hook library via its `lease4-offer` callout
+2. Park the DHCPOFFER and request a ping-check from the ping-check hook library via its `lease4_offer` callout.

 3. The callout will test conditions described above.
 If they are not satisfied it will return without conducting a check, and the server